-The System has a non-revolving bank loan in the amount of \$9,000,000 with the Bank of Nova Scotia, available for leases.
+The System has a non-revolving bank loan in the amount of \$4,000,000 with a major financial institution, available for leases.
 The System has also financed equipment directly with third party suppliers.
-The Bank of Nova Scotia leases are repayable in 60 equal monthly instalments, bearing interest at negotiated rates ranging from the prime rate plus 0.5% to fixed rates of 2.7% to 3.5%.
-The equipment financed through third party suppliers is financed over 84 months at an interest rate of 5.3%.
+The leases financed through the major financial institution are repayable in 60 equal monthly instalments, bearing interest at negotiated rates ranging from the prime rate plus 0.5% to fixed rates of 2.7% to 3.39%.
+The equipment financed through third party suppliers is financed over 60 and 84 months with fixed interest rates of 2.95% and 5.3%, respectively.
 All leases are secured by the underlying equipment financed.